BluePilgrim/mentisware/Algorithm Study/README.md

-# mentisware / Algorithm Study
-<< Implementation of Data Structures and Algorithms in the CLR book with the Scala Language >>
+# Implementation of Data Structures and Algorithms in the CLR book with the Scala Language

 This repository has been created to enhance my understanding on Scala and to refresh the knowledge on algorithms.